Using Private CA

 Note

-Expired CAs can be permanently deleted by clicking [Destroy now] button, which is irrevocable.
+Expired CAs can be permanently deleted by clicking the [Delete now] button.
+Recovery is not possible.

 CA information URL

-Create a private CA. Root CAs and intermediate CAs can both be created in Private CA. The following Steps 1 through 4 are required stages to create a CA. Step 5.
-Register certificate is a stage required only if you want to create an intermediate CA using the direct signature method.
-Step 6.
-Manage OCSP is a stage only for the users who want to create an OCSP.
+Create a private CA. Private CA allows you to create both root CAs and intermediate CAs.
+To create a CA, steps 1 through 4 must be completed.
+5. Register certificate is required only when creating an intermediate CA using the self-signing method.
+6. Manage OCSP is optional and applies only to users who want to create OCSP.

-The following describes how to create a root CA or intermediate CA.
+To create a root CA or intermediate CA, follow these steps:

-5. When the subscription request screen appears, proceed with the following steps in order.
+3. When the service subscription page appears, take the following steps in order:

 Note

-Click the [Request subscription] button from Service > Security > Private CA in the NAVER Cloud Platform portal to go directly to the page in Step 4.
+From the NAVER Cloud Platform portal, click [Subscribe] in Services > Security > Private CA to go directly to the page in Step 4.

 1. General settings